jeffli678/cyber262-ctf/README.md

 # cyber262-ctf
-a framework for automating the cyber262 in-class CTF
+A framework for automating the cyber262 in-class CTF.

+This program organizes the CTF at team level.
+To maintain team member information, the user needs a seperate spreadsheet.

 ## Initialization